precice/elastictube1d/README.md

 ## Setup

-An accurate descrption of the setup is described [here] (https://github.com/precice/precice/wiki/1D-elastic-tube:-Case-Description).
+An accurate descrption of the setup and the physics of the problem is described [here] (https://github.com/precice/precice/wiki/1D-elastic-tube:-Case-Description).

 ## Available solvers

 Both fluid and solid participant are supported in:

 * *cxx*
+* *python*:

-* *python*: This version is realized using the Python API for preCICE.
-Check [this entry in the preCICE wiki](https://github.com/precice/precice/wiki/1D-elastic-tube-using-the-Python-API) for more information on this example.
+The python version is realized using the Python API for preCICE.
+Check the [preCICE wiki](https://github.com/precice/precice/wiki/1D-elastic-tube-using-the-Python-API) for more information on this example.

 ## Running the Simulation